iterative/dvc.org/content/docs/command-reference/plot/diff.md

 - `--no-html` - Do not wrap output vega plot json with HTML.

-- `-s SELECT, --select SELECT` - Select which fileds or jsonpath to put into plot.
+- `-s SELECT, --select SELECT` - Select which fields or jsonpath to put into plot.
 All the fields will be included by default with DVC generated `index` field - see `dvc plot`.

 - `-x X` - Field name for x axis. `index` is the default field for X.

 - `-y Y` - Field name for y axis.
-The dafult field is the last field found in the input file: the last column in CSV file or the last field in the JSON array object (the first object).
+The default field is the last field found in the input file: the last column in CSV file or the last field in the JSON array object (the first object).